yousefvand/shellman-ebook/manuscript/ns/animation.md

 animate "${frames[@]}" 0.2
 ```

 You can find base frames for  your animations by searching the web for `ascii art`.
-For more examples visit [project github page](https://github.com/yousefvand/shellman/tree/master/samples/animation).
+For more examples visit [project repository page](https://github.com/yousefvand/shellman/tree/master/samples/animation).

 ### pacman